Egypt outlet says reporter detained while covering unrest

 Rights lawyer Karim Abdel-Rady, who is also her husband, said his wife, a 30-year-old mother of two, appeared Sunday at the headquarters of Egypt’s state security prosecution in the capital, Cairo.
 Another lawyer, Khaled Ali, confirmed that she was brought before prosecutors.

-Later Sunday, the outlet reported that prosecutors had interrogated Mostafa and ordered her to remain in custody for 14 days.
-It said her lawyers did not know what charges she faces because they were not allowed to attend the investigation.
+Later Sunday, al-Manassa reported that prosecutors had interrogated Mostafa and ordered her to remain in custody for 14 days.
+It said her lawyers did not know what charges she faced because they were not allowed to attend the investigation.

 A government media officer did not immediately return calls seeking comment.
 Egypt has in the past arrested journalists who it says are operating without proper permissions.
-The outlet she works for is banned from operating in Egypt and its website is blocked.
+The outlet Mostafa works for is banned from operating in Egypt and its website is blocked.

 Media outlets are required to have licenses to work in Egypt, but withholding accreditation is often used as a pretext to silence reporting that the state sees as critical.
 Some journalists have also been sentenced on charges of “spreading false news,” a punishable crime.